Financial help from the federal government

 Health Benefit Exchanges

-Marketplaces are federally or state-run markets where you can shop, compare, and buy individual, family, or group health care coverage.
-They are sometimes called “exchanges.”
+Health benefit exchanges are federally or state-run exchanges where you can shop, compare, and buy individual, family, or group health care coverage.
+They are sometimes called “marketplaces.”

 - You can choose a plan based on price, benefits, quality, and other features that are important to you.

-- You can purchase Kaiser Permanente plans directly through us, and they are also available through the marketplaces.
-To qualify for financial assistance from the federal government, you must purchase a plan through your marketplace.
+- You can purchase Kaiser Permanente plans directly through us, and they are also available through the health benefit exchanges.
+To qualify for financial assistance from the federal government, you must purchase a plan through your exchange.

 Levels of coverage